How to Start Feeding Pet Raw

 Feeding Raw To Different Dog Breeds

 All breeds are different and require different raw feeding strategies.
-Answering the question “How much raw food should I feed my dog?” can be tricky for many reasons, one of them being how the breed of your dog affects how much raw food you should be feeding it.
+Answering the question “How much raw food should I feed my dog?” can be tricky for many reasons, one of them being how your dog's breed affects how much raw food you should be feeding it.

-We’re going to talk through size and breeds here to help you know exactly how much raw dog food you should be feeding your furry friend so they have the happy and healthy life that they deserve!
+We’ll talk through size and breeds here to help you know exactly how much raw dog food you should be feeding your furry friend, so they have the happy and healthy life they deserve!

 A medium dog breed weight is usually between 20-60 lbs.
-Just like the name entails, a medium sized dog is not small but not big.
-The most common medium sized dogs are goldendoodles, labradoodles, and poodles.
-On the other end of the spectrum, the expensive ones like samoyeds, chow chows, and french bulldogs can cost you a pretty penny.
-Most dogs fit into the medium breed category so pay close attention to this raw feeding guide if you have a medium sized dog breed.
+Just like the name entails, a medium-sized dog is not small but not big.
+The most common medium-sized dogs are Beagles, Goldendoodles, Labradoodles, and Poodles.
+On the other end of the spectrum, the expensive ones like Samoyeds, Chow Chows, and French bulldogs can cost you a pretty penny.
+Most dogs fit into the medium breed category so pay close attention to this raw feeding guide if you have a medium-sized dog breed.